 "Innovation and creativity are two of the most-critical factors for a startup’s success."

-"Do it fast.
+“Do it fast.
 Do it cheap.
 Do it often.
-That’s Olin’s approach to innovation and creativity."
+Those are my takeaways on innovation from the Executive MBA program.”

 Importance of second-year theme on innovation and creativity

-“Before I enrolled in the Executive MBA program, I was used to companies spending a lot of time and money on the one best solution.
-Once they thought they’d found it, they’d stop innovating.
+“Pre-program, I was used to companies spending a lot of time and money on the solution that was right for the moment.
+Once they thought they’d found it, they’d stop innovating.”

-“Innovation and creativity are two of the most-critical factors for a startup’s success, and FoodEssentials is no exception.
+“Innovation and creativity are two of the most-critical factors for a startup’s success, and Label Insights is no exception.
 We want to innovate in everything we do, including our internal processes.
 For example, we spent two weeks overhauling our internal data analysis to make it more efficient and cost effective.”

 Why C-suite business skills are critical